Walfred-MA/PATs/README.md

 B. Repeat-mask all references and assemblies
 --------------------------------------------
 Use the scripts in `masking/` (see `masking/readme.txt` for details).
 This step generates the masked FASTAs used downstream.
+You may skip if you have already done so

 C. Define your target regions (genes) as a BED file
 ---------------------------------------------------